 The Fugitive Father

-Right at the start of the "The Promise" it tells us that it is inspired by actual events and those words are important because unlike with movies based on true stories these movies which are "inspired by" tend to be more fanciful.
+Right at the start of the "The Promise" it tells us that it is inspired by actual events and those words are important because unlike with movies based on true stories these movies which are "inspired by" tend to be looser with the facts.
 Now before anyone jumps on me for saying a movie about wife battering is fanciful let me explain as part of the story features an abusive husband not being caught by the police after he murdered his wife and to be frank the husband is pretty recognizable so you do have to accept some things which seem not quite right.
-And that is not the only thing which is not quite right with the movie as there are a few more but yet "The Promise" is to be honest a reasonable movie, nothing really special or sadly original but watchable.
+And that is not the only thing which is not quite right with "The Promise" as there are a few more but yet it is to be honest a reasonable movie, nothing really special or sadly original but watchable.

 Anyway as to the story well whilst the opening of "The Promise" establishes a classic battered wife storyline as we see how Bill has a split personality so that when ever he attacks Lisa he is then sorry for his actions it isn't a deep examination of the troubled situation.
-Having said that it does try and show why Bill flips out, his sense of failure for not becoming the self employed man he always dreamed off ending up eating away at him but it never accepts this as an excuse.
+Having said that it does try and show why Bill flips out, a sense of failure for not becoming the self employed man he always dreamed off ending up eating away at him but it never accepts this as an excuse.
 As this plays out we see the bruised body of Lisa and Joanne's sisterly concern, helping her through the situation and standing up to Bill but all of this is played much more for dramatic effect than realism and with out belittling it these scenes are what you will see in a lot of similar themed movies.